hauselin/obsidian-alfred/README.md

 - To search for all files with the term `xyz`, type `os xyz`.
 - To search for recent files (last 3 days) with the term `xyz`, type `or xyz`.
 - To search for files modified today, `xyz`, type `ot xyz`.

+## Known bugs

+If the Obsidian app isn't already opened, this workflow will always open the last recently opened vault.
+This bug is a known issue with Electron apps on MacOS.
+See [discussion on Obsidian's Discord](https://discordapp.com/channels/686053708261228577/716028884885307432/755203478413902036).